SteffenLm/SteffenLm/README.md

 ### [carbotracker-deprecated](https://github.com/SteffenLm/carbotracker-deprecated)

-Carbotracker-deprectaed is a fast and easy to use app for people with diabetes.
+carbotracker-deprecated is a fast and easy to use app for people with diabetes.
 There is no registration needed and data is kept on the device.
 You can manage your favorite products and calculate the current meal.

 ### [foodlist](https://github.com/SteffenLm/foodlist)

-foodlist is a full stack application for managing products, reciies and a shopping list.
+foodlist is a full stack application for managing products, recipies and a shopping list.
 It is built with Angular, NestJS, NX, PostgreSQL and TypeORM.

 ### [coronainfo](https://github.com/SteffenLm/CoronaInfo)

-coronainfo is a client application to view all current covid data in Germany.
+coronainfo is a client application that allows you to view all current Covid data in Germany.
-The data is fetched from the official Robert Koch Institute.
+The data is obtained from the official Robert Koch Institute.
-Districts of interest can be marked as favorites for quick access to current data
+Interesting districts can be marked as favorites to quickly access current data.

 ### [ebs](https://github.com/SteffenLm/ebs)